 - 2 1/4 cups old fashioned oats

-- 1/3 cup coconut sugar, or brown sugar
+- Topping: 1/3 cup coconut sugar, or brown sugar

-- Combine oats, protein powder, stevia, salt, baking powder and cinnamon in a large bowl.
+- Add the oats, coconut sugar, salt, baking powder and cinnamon in a large bowl.
+Stir to combine.

-- Add to greased 9 x 13 baking dish.
+- Add to greased baking dish.
 Bake for 20 - 25 minutes or until baked all the way through.
 Remove dish from oven, and turn on broiler.
-Sprinkle with coconut sugar, or brown sugar, place back in oven for 3 to 5 minutes, or until sugar is caramelized.
+Sprinkle with coconut sugar, place back in oven for 3 minutes, or until sugar is caramelized.

-- Cut into 12 squares, and serve with strawberries and maple syrup.
+- Cut into 9 squares, and serve with strawberries and maple syrup, if desired.